Clan Douglas: Wars of Scottish Independence

-During the Wars of Scottish Independence, Sir William Douglas the Hardy, Lord of Douglas was governor of Berwick-upon-Tweed when the town and Berwick Castle were besieged by the English.
+During the Wars of Scottish Independence, Sir William Douglas "le Hardi," Lord of Douglas (1243 – c.
+1298), was governor of Berwick-upon-Tweed when the town and Berwick Castle were besieged by the English.
 Douglas was captured and was released only after he had agreed to accept the claim of the Edward I of England to be overlord of Scotland.
 He subsequently joined William Wallace in fighting for Scottish independence, but was captured and taken to England, where he died in 1298, a prisoner in the Tower of London.

 The "Good" Sir James Douglas or "Black Douglas"

 William Le Hardi's son, James Douglas, "The Good Sir James" (c.
 1286–1330), was the first to acquire the epithet "the Black".
 He shared in the early misfortunes of Robert the Bruce and in the defeats at Methven and Dalrigh in 1306.
 But for both men these setbacks provided a valuable lesson in tactics: limitations in both resources and equipment meant that the Scots would always be at a disadvantage in conventional medieval warfare.

 By the time the fighting flared up again in the spring of 1307 they had learned the value of guerrilla warfare – known at the time as "secret war" – using fast-moving, lightly equipped and agile forces to maximum effect against an enemy often dependent on static defensive positions.
 Sir James Douglas recaptured Roxburgh Castle from the English in 1313.
 He was made a knight banneret, a high honor, and fought at the Battle of Bannockburn in 1314.

-The English called Sir James "The Black Douglas" for what they considered his dark deeds: he became the bogeyman of a Northern English lullaby "Hush ye, hush ye, little pet ye.
+John Barbour recounts that the English called Sir James "The Black Douglas"Brown, Michael, The Black Douglases: War and Lordship in late medieval Scotland, Chap.
+1. p19 for what they considered his dark deeds.
+According to Sir Walter Scott, he became the bogeyman of a Northern English lullaby "Hush ye, hush ye, little pet ye.
 Hush ye, hush ye, do not fret ye.
 The Black Douglas shall not get ye."
 Unsubstantiated theories point to his colouring and complexion, this is tenuous.
 Douglas appears only in English records as "The Black" – Scots chronicles almost always referred to him as "The Guid" or "The Good".
-Later Douglas lords took the moniker of their revered forebear in the same way that they attached the image of Bruce's heart to their coat of arms: to strike fear into the hearts of their enemies and to exhibit the prowess of their race.
+Later Douglas lords took the by-name of their revered forebear in the same way that they attached the image of Bruce's heart to their coat of arms: to strike fear into the hearts of their enemies and to exhibit the prowess of their race.